Inkjet vs. Laser: Which Printer Is Right for You? (2024)

 The cost to maintain an inkjet printer can quickly add up for a few reasons:

-These three reasons are primarily why inkjet printers are recommended only for personal at-home use or for printing high-quality photos.
-The cost of maintaining an inkjet printer can add up quickly if you use it daily.
+Inkjet printers are great for personal at-home use or for printing high-quality photos.
+However, the cost of maintaining an inkjet printer can add up quickly if you don't use it often.

-Inkjet printers are not built to last long like laser printers are, which means they are made for the short term and shouldn’t be relied on as a permanent printing solution for an office or large business setting.
+Inkjet printers are generally cheaper to build and are not designed to last as as laser printers are.
+This means they are made for the short term and shouldn’t be relied on as a permanent printing solution for an office or large business setting.

 Is an Inkjet Printer Right for You?